-Farrah Abraham Dubbed An “Absolute Joke” In Latest Instagram Video
+Farrah Abraham Dubbed An ‘Absolute Joke’ In Latest Instagram Video

 Abraham’s recent social media posts appear to have made the star a source of ridicule.
 In March, a post appearing to replicate Kourtney Kardashian’s Poosh promotion saw Farrah pose nude in a bathroom.
 The picture was slammed for having allegedly been Photoshopped.
 A more recent video of Farrah working out on a beach received backlash.
 Fans accused Abraham of promoting fitness to attain an enviable physique while actually achieving it via cosmetic surgery, per The Inquisitr.

 Farrah’s Instagram now seems largely endorsement-based.
 However, negative press doesn’t seem to be affecting this.
-With 2.2 million followers, Farrah has the audience so valued by brands.
+With 2.2 million followers, Farrah has an audience, which is valued by brands.
 Given her continued promotions, some fans are clearly responding positively.

 Then again, with the “absolute joke” comment from today, Farrah’s days as an influencer may be numbered.